Kayden Kross: Appearances in other media

-In 2011, she was cast as Tara in Gregory Hatanaka's drama Blue Dream briefly co-hosted a regular videocast, Kayden's Review, for Triggla TV alongside the comedian Dane Hanson.
+In 2011, she was cast as Tara in Gregory Hatanaka's drama Blue Dream and briefly co-hosted a regular videocast, Kayden's Review, for Triggla TV alongside the comedian Dane Hanson.
 From 2012 - 2013, Kross portrayed a main character in the second season of Tucky Williams' lesbian-themed web series Girl/Girl Scene.
 Starting from January 2013 Kross hosts the weekly call-in show Krossfire on Playboy Radio.

 In 2013, Kross also appeared in the featurette "Chicks 'N Guns" on the Breaking Bad 5th season DVD as a stripper.
 The scene takes place during the season 5 episode "Gliding Over All".
-Kross also appeared in two music videos from the band Nekrogoblikon, "No One Survives" in 2012 and "We Need a Gimmick" in 2015.
+Kross also appeared in two music videos from the band Nekrogoblikon, "No One Survives" (2012) and "We Need a Gimmick" (2015).

 Writing

-Kross writes columns regularly for publications such as Complex magazine, XBIZ magazine, and a blog for xcritic.com.
+Kross writes columns regularly for publications such as Complex magazine, XBIZ magazine, and a blog for Xcritic.com.
 She has also contributed to Timothy McSweeney's Internet Tendency, and her short story "Plank" appeared in the 2012 short story collection Forty Stories: New Writing from Harper Perennial, an e-book.
 As of August 2012, she was writing an autobiographical book about the porn industry.

 Adult industry activism

-In 2008, she was among those testifying against a proposed tax in California on all producers and distributors of adult entertainment.
-In February 2012, she and conservative pundit Wendy Murphy appeared on Stossel, with host John Stossel, to discuss legislation in California that would require that condoms be used during the production of adult movies.
+In 2008, Kross was among those testifying against a proposed tax in California on all producers and distributors of adult entertainment.
+In 2014, she testified against a bill in the California State Assembly that would require pornographic film performers to wear condoms on set.

 Personal life

 In October 2008, Kross was charged with grand theft and violations of the California Civil Code, involving contracts for purchases of home equity mortgages.
 In July 2009, the grand-theft charge was dismissed, and the real-estate-fraud charge was reduced to a misdemeanor; Kross pleaded no contest to the resulting charges and was sentenced to one day in custody and three years of probation.
 She blamed her involvement in the situation on her naïveté and being scammed by the broker and mortgage lender.

 Kross and her French partner Manuel Ferrara have one daughter, born in January 2014.
 In 2013, Ferrara asked her to no longer perform with other men.
-Ferrara continues to shoot scenes with other women, occasionally scenes which are directed by Kross.
+Ferrara continues to shoot scenes with other women, occasionally scenes that are directed by Kross.
 They acknowledged the seeming double standard of their arrangement but agreed that his work would stay professional and that Kross maintains "veto" power over who performs with Manuel.
 He also related that if she wished for him to stop performing altogether, he would.